 If acceptable solutions already exist, then you’re not designing a new category.
 It’s as simple as that.

 Expect to make a few passes through these criteria before you land on something that passes them all.
-Remember, your category problem is going to be a north star for much of your company’s efforts.
+Remember, your category problem is going to be a north star for much of your company’s efforts (more on that here).
 Don’t rush through this process if you get impatient.
 It’s worth taking the time to get it right.

 Once You Have Defined Your Category Problem, What’s Next?

 If your category design task force has landed on a problem that you feel good about and that meets the criteria above, congratulations.
 You’ve made it through one of the major hurdles of category design.
 Once you’ve reached this point, though, your work is still just beginning.
 Your next step is to work on a “Point of View” (POV).
 The POV is narrative that connects the problem you solve with the solution you’re building as the category leader (more on this here).
-That’s the topic of my next post, so to access that, subscribe now and I’ll send you an email when it’s ready.
+That’s the topic of a future post, so to find out when that’s live, subscribe now and I’ll send you an email when it’s ready.